 - Lightly grease griddle or skillet with cooking oil.
 Heat electric griddles to 350°F, or heat skillets over medium-low heat.

-- In a medium bowl, mix all ingredients together with a whisk or fork until just blended.
+- In a medium or large bowl, mix wet and dry ingredients together with a whisk or fork until just blended.
 There may be some small lumps.
 Once the pancake mixture starts to bubble, it's ready to cook.

-- Depending on the size of pancakes you prefer, use 1/4 to 1/3 cup of batter for each pumpkin spice pancake.
+- Depending on the size of pancakes you prefer, pour 1/4 to 1/3 cup of batter for each pumpkin spice pancake.
 Add pancake batter to the hot griddle.

 - Cook about 1-2 minutes, until there are bubbles across the top of the pancakes and the edges are dry.
 Using a pancake turner, turn and cook the other side until the pancake is golden brown.